Logo and brand design

 I create logos as unique as you are, to make sure you stand out from the crowd.

 Your logo is often the first thing a potential customer sees about your business.

-I’ve been designing logos for over 30 years
+I’ve been helping businesses to stand out for over 30 years

-I cut my teeth working at some top UK advertising agencies, where I’ve designed logos for multinational brands, SMEs and start-ups.
+During that time I’ve designed logos for multinational brands, SMEs and one-person start-ups.

-But no matter what size the client, the design process is the same.
+No matter how big the client, the design process is the same.
 I aim to craft you an original, adaptable, and timeless logo.
 I’ll make sure your logo positions your brand correctly in your customers’ minds and reflects your values and professionalism.